dwallet-labs/dwallet-network/external-crates/move/crates/move-cli/tools.md

 exception of the `move-coverage` crate.
 The primary reason for this, is that this tool can collect and report test coverage statistics across multiple packages, and multiple runs over a package.
-This functionality is important if you have a large functional test suite such as Diem's and want to gather coverage information across all of them.
+This functionality is important if you have a large functional test perate such as Diem's and want to gather coverage information across all of them.

 The `move-resource-viewer` is a library crate that is used by and exposed by